 While most people think of Las Vegas as a city of casinos and nightclubs, it is also home to one of the largest populations of flamingos in the world.
 The flock can be found at the Flamingo Wildlife Habitat, located in the center of the Strip.
 The habitat is open to the public and offers a rare chance to see these beautiful birds up close.

-In addition to flamingos, the habitat is also home to koi fish, turtles, and other wildlife.
+In addition to flamingos, the habitat is home to koi fish, turtles, and other wildlife.
 Visitors can stroll through the grounds or take a break in one of the many shady areas.
-The Flamingo Wildlife Habitat is a great place to escape the hustle and bustle of the Strip and enjoy some time in nature.
+The Flamingo Wildlife Habitat is a great place to find respite from the chaos of the Strip and enjoy some time in nature.

-With its tranquil setting and gorgeous views, the Flamingo Wildlife Habitat is a great place to relax and escape the hustle and buslet of the Strip.
+With its tranquil setting and gorgeous views, the Flamingo Wildlife Habitat is a great place to relax and avoid the busy atmosphere of the Strip.

 36) Check out the High Roller

-The High Roller is the world’s tallest observation wheel, and it offers breathtaking views of the Las Vegas skyline.
-Located in The LINQ Promenade, the High Roller stands 550 feet tall and has 28 cabins that can accommodate up to 40 people each.
+The High Roller is the world’s tallest observation wheel, offering breathtaking views of the Las Vegas skyline.
+Located in The LINQ Promenade, the High Roller stands 550 feet tall and has 28 cabins that accommodate up to 40 people.

 Tickets start at $22 for a 30-minute ride, and there are also a variety of special packages available for an extra fee.
 These include private cabins, champagne tastings, and more.
 No matter how you choose to experience it, a ride on the High Roller is sure to be a highlight of your trip to Las Vegas.